-Erica Mena Shows Off Her Growing Baby Bump In A Two Piece Pretty Little Thing Set
+Erica Mena Shows Off Her Growing Baby Bump In A Two-Piece Pretty Little Thing Set

 “I’m so happy for you,” one follower said.

-The Inquisitr previously reported that Mena and Samuels have been engaged since December 2018.
+The Inquisitr previously reported that Erica and Safaree have been engaged since December of 2018.
 The couple began dating after filming VH1’s Scared Famous that same year.
 While the couple briefly broke up over this past summer, they are on seemingly great terms at the moment.
 The couple is still reportedly planning their wedding, though they haven’t revealed when the date will be.

 This will be the couple’s first child together.
 Samuels, who was in a long-term relationship with rapper Nicki Minaj, didn’t have any children prior to meeting Mena.
-Mena, however, has one son from a previous relationship.